You want smart political talk without the meltdowns?

 Scott, anyway, what's on your mind?

-You know, the government threw Martha Stewart in jail for insider trading that today most people in Congress blatantly do even worse.
+You know, the government threw Martha Stewart in jail for insider trading that today most people in Congress blatantly do and even worse.

-And nothing ever happens, nothing happens to them.
+And nothing ever happens.

 So, you know, Congress has really stopped representing the people that needs to needs to change.